 Older adults are most likely to contract C. diff, especially those in rest homes or hospitals.
 Typically, one will contract C. diff after using various antibiotic medications.
-Despite this, there has been an increase in cases of C. diff among young and healthy people who are not on antibiotics or living in health care facilities.
+Despite this, there has been an increase in cases of C. diff among young and healthy people who are not on antibiotics or living in healthcare facilities.

-What Can Kill C. diff?
+What can kill C. diff?

-Is C. diff Contagious?
+Is C. diff contagious?

 Those with C. diff are contagious as long as symptoms persist or their stool shows signs of toxins.
-Those that have C. diff should use their own bathrooms and should thoroughly wash their hands and bodies frequently.
+Those who have C. diff should use their own bathrooms and should thoroughly wash their hands and bodies frequently.

-You do not need to isolate a person completely but making sure they are using a restroom separate from others is a great way to prevent the spread.
+You do not need to isolate a person completely but making sure they are using a restroom separate from others is a great way to help prevent the spread.
 If the sick person is not frequently washing their hands, you may need to quarantine them to prevent the spread of the bacteria to surfaces the person is touching.

 It is okay to visit someone with C. diff, just make sure to wash your hands after or consider wearing gloves.
 Don't touch any surfaces in the area where they are staying since C. diff spores can live on surfaces for long periods of time.

-How to Prevent C. diff?
+How do you prevent C. diff?

-- Wash your hands frequently (especially after using the bathroom)
+- Wash your hands frequently, especially after using the bathroom.

-- Avoid unnecessary antibiotic use (extended use of antibiotics is proven to increase the chance of contracting C. diff since antibiotics wipe out both bad and good germs, leaving your body at risk)
+- Avoid unnecessary antibiotic use.
+Extended use of antibiotics is proven to increase the chance of contracting C. diff since antibiotics wipe out both bad and good germs, leaving your body at risk.

-- Clean your home and bathrooms thoroughly (do this even if no one is sick since there are still harmful bacteria everywhere)
+- Clean your home and bathrooms thoroughly.
+Do this even if no one is sick, since there are still harmful bacteria everywhere.